-Finally, changes to § 905.150 would remove reference of the public member serving a 1-year term.
+Finally, changes to § 905.150 would revise the current 1-year term of office for the public member to a 2-year term.
 This would align the public member with all members and their alternates, which serve a 2-year term of office.